-Merck & Co. agreed in 2014 to settle all claims over its NuvaRing birth control ring.
-Plaintiffs in more than 2,000 lawsuits alleged serious injuries and deaths from blood clots, heart attacks, and strokes.
+Merck & Co. agreed in 2014 to settle all claims over its hormone-infused NuvaRing birth control implant.
+Plaintiffs in nearly 2,000 lawsuits alleged serious injuries and deaths from blood clots, heart attacks and strokes.

-Megan Henry was a world-class athlete when she was suddenly sidelined on a snowy, Utah mountain in 2012.
-She was training for the 2014 Winter Olympics in the skeleton – a bare-bones sled that screams down slopes at 80 mph.
-But she was fighting for air.
-A member of the U.S. Army’s elite Soldier-Athlete Program, Henry was battling a sudden shortness of breath.
+A member of the U.S. Army’s elite Soldier-Athlete Program, Henry was training for the 2014 Winter Olympics in the skeleton – a bare-bones sled that screams down slopes at 80 mph—when she found herself battling a sudden shortness of breath.

 “It was like an elephant was sitting on my chest all the time,” she told CNN.

 It didn’t get better.
 She visited six doctors who told her it was asthma or stress or the effects of breathing the thin mountain air.
 Finally, a pulmonologist ordered a CAT scan.
 It showed multiple pulmonary embolisms, or blood clots blocking her lungs.

 Rushed to the hospital, the aspiring Olympian was put on a breathing machine.
 She was told her athletic career was over, and if she had not been in the peak physical condition required of a world-class athlete, she likely would have died.